-Journal: Think of all the personally created items that you've put on your website so far, and those that you may add in the future.
-Without a clear license all of those of things (and your web pages themselves) and covered under the fully restrictive copyright.
+O Journal: Think of all the personally created items that you've put on your website so far, and those that you may add in the future.
+Without a clear license all of those of things (and your web pages themselves) are covered under the fully restrictive copyright.
 Which Creative Commons license would you rather use (if any) and why?

 If there is time you may want to consider having students return to their site and add the Creative Commons license they decided they would like their website to have.
+Service Assessment Opportunity